LedgerInvesting/ledger-analytics/docs/source/user-guide/manual-ata.rst

 Model Predict Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``ManualAta`` model is used to predict future losses using the following API call:
+The ``ManualATA`` model is used to predict future losses using the following API call:

 .. code-block:: python